Slab Leak Repair is needed when you have signs of a leak

 - If your water bill is abnormally high, it might be due to a slab leak;

 If you determine that you need a slab leak repair you must next find the location of the leak.
 To avoid having to smash up your concrete and dig into your foundation, it is best to use an electronic detection tool.
 Most likely, you will want to find a leak detection specialist to find the location of your slab leak repair spot.
 You should be able to find a quality specialist for around $150-$400.
 Slab leaks are very difficult to fix on your own and attempting to do so can lead to more severe damage to your property.
-When faced with a slab leak, it is best to leave the DIY book on its shelf and call a professional.
+When faced with a slab leak, it is best to leave the DIY book on its shelf and call a plumbers professional in Indianapolis area.
 The professionals have several different options for fixing a slab leak:

 - Epoxy restoration: If your leak can be fixed by epoxy restoration, you are lucky.